-1 Small Journal or Sketchbook & Pen (Optional) Outward Bound provides small journals but if you're a big writer then you may wish to bring an additional lightweight, paperback journal or sketchbook and your favorite pen.
-1 Camera (Optional) You will not be able to charge your camera battery during course.
+Optional Items: These are not required, but many students enjoy having them.
+Price Check Quantity Item Description List Range Small Journal or Outward Bound provides small journals but if you're a big writer you may 1 Sketchbook & Pen wish to bring an additional lightweight, paperback journal or sketchbook (Optional) and your favorite pen.
+Digital cameras will require some extra attention to keep out moisture, dirt and sand.
+You will not be able to charge a camera battery during 1 Camera (Optional) course.
 There is a shared course camera.
 After course, images are uploaded to Facebook and participants will be notified via email.
-1 Watch w/ Alarm (Optional) Should be inexpensive, durable, & waterproof.
-Some instructors may request that you leave your watch behind. \$10 - \$50 Paper, postage stamps, envelopes (Optional) You will have an opportunity to write letters.
+Should be inexpensive, durable, & waterproof.
+Some instructors may Watch w/ Alarm 1 \$10 - \$50 (Optional) request that you leave your watch behind.
+Paper, postage You will have an opportunity to write letters.
 Instructors will not have extra envelopes or stamps so make sure to bring plenty.